Graph Neural Networks with Heterophily: Appendix

-\paragraph{Hardware and Software Specifications.} We run all experiments on a workstation which features an AMD Ryzen 9 3900X CPU with 12 cores, 64GB RAM, a Nvidia Quadro P6000 GPU with 24GB GPU Memory and a Ubuntu 20.04.1 LTS operating system.
-We implement \method{} using TensorFlow 2.2 with GPU support.
+\paragraph{Hardware and Software Specifications.} We ran all the experiments on a workstation which features an AMD Ryzen 9 3900X CPU with 12 cores, 64GB RAM, a Nvidia Quadro P6000 GPU with 24GB GPU Memory and a Ubuntu 20.04.1 LTS operating system.
+We implemented \method{} using TensorFlow 2.2 with GPU support.